Assios/chessguessr/README.md

 ## Development

-Chessguessr is built with [Remix](https://remix.run/), Typescript, Firebase (for keeping track of puzzle stats).
+Chessguessr is built with [Remix](https://remix.run/), Typescript, Tailwind, Firebase (for keeping track of puzzle stats).